clubajax/custom-elements-polyfill/README.md

 ## How it Works

 There is a native-shim that Chrome uses so that custom elements will work with transpiled ES5.
-The problem with this polyfill is it uses ES6 which IE can't parse.
+The problem with this polyfill is it uses ES6 which IE11 can't parse.

 The solution is the offending ES6 code is stringified, and when in Chrome or Safari, eval'd.
 When in IE, ignored.

 ## Installation

-    npm install clubajax/custom-elements-polyfill --save
+    npm install @clubajax/custom-elements-polyfill --save

 In your app:
 ```jsx harmony